-Incorporates regional business magazines covering all metropolitan and rural areas within the United States.
+Contains regional business newspapers, magazines, and more covering metropolitan and rural areas within the United States.

 Explores social, political & economic issues, scientific discoveries, and other popular topics; includes controversial opinions and viewpoints.

-- World Book Kids – For elementary users.
+- World Book Kids (Grades K+) – Encyclopedia content for elementary users.
 Includes lesson plans, science activities, comparable animal and geography features, interactive maps, challenging games, and biographies.

-- World Book Student – Content for upper-elementary and middle-grade users.
+- World Book Student (Grades 5+) – Encyclopedia content for upper-elementary and middle-grade users.
 Includes resources where users can save, notate, and organize articles, biographies, and other content.

-- World Book Advanced – Specifically organized for high school and pre-college users.
+- World Book Advanced (Grades 9+) – Encyclopedia content specifically organized for high school and pre-college users.
 Contains all of the resources of World Book Student plus primary source materials.